CallumMaloney/CallumMaloney/README.md

 ## My Name is Callum
 ## Im a Junior Software Developer from Merseyside

-I'm an ex Driving Instructor with a passion for anything tech!
+- I'm an ex Driving Instructor with a passion for anything tech

 ### Let's connect: